List of Babylon 5 characters: Kosh Naranek

 Kosh Naranek was the Vorlon ambassador to Babylon 5 from 2257 until his death.
 He was physically played by producer Jeffrey Willerth, and the voice for the character was provided by Ardwight Chamberlain.
 Babylon 5's producer and creator, J. Michael Straczynski, has noted that Naranek is a title, not part of a name.

 Depicted as one of the older members of his species, Kosh Naranek was well regarded by the Vorlon Empire.
 The plot of the series pilot entailed Kosh's arrival, humanity's first contact with a Vorlon, and an attempt on his life by a member of the Wind Swords, a militant section of the Minbari warrior caste.
 Disguising himself as station Commander Jeffrey Sinclair, the would-be assassin poisoned Kosh.
 The Vorlon government prohibited opening Kosh's encounter suit.
 The Vorlon Government seemed to assume he would die, and demanded that not only his body be returned to the Vorlon Homeworld but also Commander Sinclair should accompany it to stand trial.

 With Sinclair's prompting, Doctor Benjamin Kyle decided to risk treating Kosh, which meant opening the encounter suit.
 Determining that a cure would be impossible without knowing where the poison entered the Vorlon, Dr. Kyle convinced newly arrived Psi Corps telepath Lyta Alexander to scan the Vorlon.
-Despite the very strict Psi Corps rules in such cases, Lyta performed the scan.
+Despite the strict Psi Corps rules in such cases, Lyta performed the scan.
 Kosh's recovery was assured as the Minbari assassin was cornered.

 After Sheridan pleaded with Kosh for help against the Shadows, Kosh finally authorized the Vorlons to intervene, albeit in a limited capacity.
 Even so, the Vorlon involvement turned the tide of that battle.
 The Shadows later broke into Kosh's chamber and murdered him in an act of reprisal.
 As Kosh was dying, Sheridan had a dream in which Kosh appeared to him in the form of Sheridan's father.
 As the dream ended and Sheridan woke, he realized that it was Kosh speaking to him and that he had been attacked.
 While most of Kosh perished in the attack, a small part managed to disassociate and hid within Sheridan.
 This portion would later be revealed during Sheridan's resurrection on Z'ha'dum.

 The last parts of Kosh's essence, finally released from Sheridan, would perish while fighting Ulkesh (Kosh II) with assistance from Lorien and Lyta Alexander.